Barrett's Esophagus: An Overview

 How is Barrett's esophagus treated?

-Treatment in people with Barrett's esophagus is aimed at reducing acid reflux.
+Treatment in people with Barrett's esophagus is aimed at treating acid reflux.
 This is often done by using medications.
-However, surgery and methods of endoscopic eradiation can also be used.
+However, surgery and methods of endoscopic eradication can also be used.

 Medication

-There are several medications that may be prescribed, such as proton pump inhibitors (eg. omeprazole, lansoprazole, pantoprazole, etc) and H2-blockers (eg. famotidine).
-These medications work by lowering the amount of acid that is produced in the stomach.
-Generally, proton pump inhibitors are more effective than H2-blockers.
-In recent years, there has been interest in whether aspirin can reduce the risk of esophageal adenocarcinoma.
+Some medications may be prescribed, such as proton pump inhibitors (omeprazole, lansoprazole, pantoprazole, etc) and H2-blockers (famotidine).
+These medications work by lowering the amount of acid that is made in the stomach.
+Proton pump inhibitors are often more effective than H2-blockers.
+In recent years, it has been researched whether aspirin can lower the risk of esophageal adenocarcinoma.
 At this time, aspirin and non-steroidal medications should not be routinely prescribed to patients with Barrett’s esophagus unless indicated as treatment for another medical condition.

 Surgery

-There are also several anti-reflux surgeries, such as fundoplication, that can be done to control reflux.
-Unfortunately, there are no randomized, controlled studies that show that either acid suppression therapy or anti-reflux surgery reduces the risk of developing cancer of the esophagus.
-Therefore, the American College of Gastroenterology does not recommend anti-reflux surgery or high dose proton pump inhibitors for the prevention of adenocarcinoma of the esophagus – though these therapies can and should still be used to treat symptoms of chronic reflux.
+There are also many anti-reflux surgeries, such as fundoplication, that can be done to control reflux.
+The American College of Gastroenterology does not recommend anti-reflux surgery or high-dose proton pump inhibitors for the prevention of adenocarcinoma of the esophagus – though these therapies can and should still be used to treat symptoms of chronic reflux.

-In some cases, an esophagectomy may be done which is the removal of part or all of your esophagus.
+In some cases, an esophagectomy may be done which removes part or all of your esophagus.
 Your esophagus is then rebuilt using parts of your stomach or large intestine.

 Endoscopic Eradication

-Endoscopic eradication (also called endoscopic ablation) is the attempt to remove abnormal cells through techniques that are done during endoscopy.
-It is done to try to get rid of the abnormal cells, while saving as much of the normal esophagus as possible.
-There are several different types of endoscopic eradication, including radiofrequency ablation, cryotherapy, photodynamic therapy, or endoscopic mucosal resection.
-Endoscopic eradication is recommended for patients with high-grade dysplasia with the goal of getting rid of all abnormal areas of mucosa.
+Endoscopic eradication (also called endoscopic ablation) is the attempt to remove abnormal cells and save as much of the normal esophagus.
+This surgery type uses the same techniques that are done during endoscopy.
+Endoscopic eradication is recommended for patients with high-grade dysplasia to try to get rid of all abnormal areas of mucosa.
 Patients with low-grade dysplasia may also be treated with endoscopic eradication, but may also be followed only with endoscopic surveillance (a set schedule of endoscopies to keep an eye on abnormal cells).
-It is common for recurrence of Barrett’s esophagus after ablation therapy.
+Often, Barrett’s esophagus may come back after eradication therapy.
 Your provider will continue to monitor you using endoscopy per their recommended schedule.
+There are many types of endoscopic eradication:

 • Radiofrequency ablation uses electricity and heat to damage cells and is aimed at abnormal areas.

 • Photodynamic therapy uses a chemical called a photosensitizer and a light source.
-The photosensitizer is applied to tissues or areas the clinician wants to eradicate; when light is directed at those cells, the reaction between light and the photosensitizer causes cell death.
+The photosensitizer is put on tissues or areas the clinician wants to eradicate; when light is directed at those cells, the reaction between light and the photosensitizer causes cell death.

 • Cryotherapy uses extreme cold to get rid of damaged cells.

-• Endoscopic mucosal resection is a procedure where part of the lining of the esophagus is surgically removed and is recommended especially when the suspicion for cancer is high.
+• Endoscopic mucosal resection is a procedure where part of the lining of the esophagus is surgically removed and is recommended if your care team thinks you have cancer.

-Patients receiving eradication therapy should be referred to a center that specializes in the treatment of esophageal and stomach cancer for possible treatment with surgical removal of the entire esophagus.
+Patients who get eradication therapy will go to a center that specializes in the treatment of esophageal and stomach cancer.
+This center will be able to do surgery or remove the esophagus if needed.

 Clinical Trials